yutaro-sakamoto/markdown-docs-kit/src/chapter_1.md

 # Markdown Documentation Kit

-A comprehensive template for writing documents in Markdown format and generating HTML files using mdBook.
+A comprehensive template for writing documents in Markdown format.
+This template generates HTML files using mdBook.

 ## Features

 - 📝 **mdBook Integration** - Write in Markdown, generate beautiful HTML documentation
 - 🎨 **Prettier Formatting** - Automatic code formatting for consistent style
 - ✅ **Quality Checks** - Markdown linting and spell checking
 - 🐳 **Dev Container Support** - Ready-to-use development environment for VS Code and GitHub Codespaces
 - 🚀 **GitHub Actions** - Automated CI/CD pipeline for building and validation
 - 🌐 **Live Preview** - Real-time preview on localhost:3000
-- ☁️ **GitHub Codespaces Compatible** - Instant cloud-based development environment
+- ☁️ **GitHub Codespaces Compatible** - Instant cloud-based development
+  environment

 ## Quick Start

-This project is designed to work seamlessly with **Dev Containers**, providing a consistent development environment with all necessary tools pre-installed.
+This project is designed to work seamlessly with **Dev Containers**.
+It provides a consistent development environment with all necessary tools pre-installed.

 ### Using Dev Container (Recommended)